97morningstar/COSC-3380-PointOfSale/README.md

 ## To pull from master

 > Always pull before starting to work for the day, or first verify that you have the latest code
+> Make sure to know your origin

-1. `git pull heroku-deploy your-branch`
+1. `git pull origin heroku-deploy`

 ## How to open a pull request